koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 So I implement this.

 > impl...

 I've created an object by passing the argument and returned it.
 So the type errors has gone.

-Let's run the test again.
-The test is still failing.
+But the test is still failing.

 So I imeplement to be able to create a file.
 Let's implement this into `commitMount`.